646.757.4500 • 800.605.1500

-An Engineer's inspection, a building inspection, and a termite inspection.
+An Engineer's inspection, a pre-purchase building inspection, and a termite inspection.
 You receive four reports: an onsite verbal report, an onsite written report, an emailed written report, and a termite report.
-Call 800.605.1500 if you have questions.
+Call 800.605.1500 or 646.757.4500 if you have questions.
 We are happy to help you.

 A Licensed Engineer

-- Becoming a Licensed Engineer requires a minimum of four years of Engineering College and four years of relevant experience with Building Codes, Engineering Standards, passing two Engineering exams, etc. A Licensed Engineer is also required to take continuing education to keep up-to-date.
-A New York Licensed Home Inspector only needs to take only a 140-hour class, which is the equivalent of one month of training.
+- Becoming a Licensed Engineer requires a minimum of four years of Engineering College and four years of relevant experience with Building Codes and Engineering Standards, passing two Engineering exams, etc. A Licensed Engineer is also required to take continuing education classes to keep up-to-date.

 - The Licensed Engineer's training and experience help him detect deficiencies that a non-Engineer would miss.
 Engineers are, by training and experience, problem solvers.
-An Engineer can analyze areas of concern and provide you with reliable recommendations.
+An Engineer analyzes areas of concern and provides you with reliable recommendations.

 Scroll down to find why you

 should choose a Licensed Engineer

 Heimer Engineering is a professional building inspection company.
 The company has performed over 80,000 inspections over 40 years.
 With a staff of experienced Engineers, your building inspection needs can be quickly accommodated.

 The purchase of a building is a major investment.
 A thorough evaluation and narrative engineering report helps you make an intelligent purchase decision.
 The included expense analysis helps you understand the expenses of owning the building.